stackforge/libra/doc/worker/config.rst

    .. option:: --gearman-poll <SECONDS>

       The number of seconds gearman will poll before re-shuffling its connections.
-Default is 60 seconds.
+Default is 1 second.

    .. option:: --syslog